Well, hello there. Allow me to introduce myself…

 I’m Lisa, a writer, dreamer, thinker, and recovering over-analyzer.

-My biggest passions are mindfulness, meditation, and intuitive living.
+A few of my biggest passions are mindfulness, meditation, and intentional living.

-Why intuitive living?
+Why intentional living?
 Why a commitment to living a life I love?

 In 2011, I realized I wanted to change my life.
 It was actually less of a want, and more of a desperate yearning.
-A longing.
 A need.
 A necessity.
-There was no other option.
-I wanted to change my world.

 Wanna know more about me?